gobbe/cohesity-scripts/README.md

 ## Additional repository

-These scripts are using Brian Seltzer's cohesity-api.ps1.
+Some of these scripts are using Brian Seltzer's cohesity-api.ps1.
 You can get it and guide to it from https://github.com/bseltz-cohesity/scripts/tree/master/powershell

+Others leverage Cohesity PowerShell Module which can be found from https://cohesity.github.io/cohesity-powershell-module/#/

 ## Notes
 This is not an official Cohesity repository.
 Cohesity Inc. is not affiliated with the posted examples in any way.